rebelsky/csc207c/_eboards/eboard15.md

 ### Friday PSA

+* Take care of yourselves.
+    * Moderation
+    * Individuality
+    * Continue to be great
+* Consent is essential

 Setting up Java projects for VSCode
 ----------------------------------

 We're going to watch Sam try again.
 Maybe it will work better this time.

+It did!

+Note: If Sam updates the main repo, you can pull from into your fork using the GUI and then pull from your fork into your clone using `git pull`.

 Questions
 ---------